Inflatable Kayaks: Set Up and Inflation

 - Electric pump

-Most inflatable kayaks come with an adequate pump and the attachments for its different valves, though pump upgrades are available that make inflation easier and faster.
+Most inflatable kayaks come with an adequate pump and attachments for their different valves, though pump upgrades are available that make inflation easier and faster.

 Inflating Your Kayak